 Koper, located just five kilometres from the Italian border, is Slovenia’s main port city.
 It has an impressive array of historic architecture, ranging from the Venetian Gothic loggia, via its 15th-century palace to the 14th-century Cathedral of St Nazarius.

-Izola is an ancient Roman port that’s bursting with Venetian charm and historic stone architecture that ensure strolling through this quiet fishing village is a treat for the eyes.
+Izola is an ancient Roman port that’s bursting with Venetian charm and historic stone architecture that ensures strolling through this quiet fishing village is a treat for the eyes.

 The Strunjan Nature Park, just north of Piran, is a breath of fresh air away from Slovenia’s coastal towns.
 Covering a total of four kilometres of coastline and featuring a peninsula with rocky cliffs that tower above the waterfront, alongside is a long pebble beach that’s incredibly popular during the summer months.
 There are also scattered salt pans and the chance to see all kinds of plants and wildlife that call this beautiful slice of coast home.